csc7/PP4_CI_WQCS/README.md

 Follow these steps to deploy in Heroku platform:

-1 - Creat JSON file (use the command line "npm init" as a wizard, installing the Heroku CLI in Gitpod if necessary and if this environment is being used) to be able to run JavaScript on Heroku.
+1 - Create JSON file (use the command line "npm init" as a wizard, installing the Heroku CLI in Gitpod if necessary and if this environment is being used) to be able to run JavaScript on Heroku.
 More details in Heroku site, https://devcenter.heroku.com/articles/deploying-nodejs#:~:text=To%20create%20a%20package.,json%20file .

 2 - Include dependencies in a requirements.txt file, which is used by Heroku to install the dependencies.
 Use this command: "pip3 freeze > requirements.txt"